-The Smiths
+1911 - The Smiths

 Tom Tunaley's cousin Bill Smith emigrated to Australia with his young family between 1911 and 1913.
-The photograph below is of Bill and Harriet Smith and one of their two daughters, either Dorothy (b.
-1908) or Beatrice (b.
-1914).
-They also had a son, Ted who was the youngest.
+Bill and Harriet Smith were lifelong friends of Tom and Maggie Tunaley, and shared houses in the years after they emigrated to Australia.

 William John Smith (I've written his name in full because there are so many Williams and Bills in this story, it can get confusing) was three years younger than Tom Tunaley and was always known as Bill.
-Bill Smith became a carpenter and may have been apprenticed to his uncle John Charles Tunaley (Tom's father) in Manchester.
+He became a carpenter and may have been apprenticed to his uncle John Charles Tunaley (Tom's father) in Manchester.

 Bill Smith's mother, Elizabeth (b.
 1854) was the eldest sister of John Charles Tunaley (b.1850).
 After working as a schoolmistress in Nottinghamshire, at the age of thirty, Elizabeth married a baker from Bedfordshire, George Jarvis Smith (b.
 1845) in 1884.
 Elizabeth and George Smith had three children: William John (b.
 1885); Dorothy (b.
 1887); and Stanley (b.
 1891).
 In the late 1880s, Elizabeth and George moved their family to Manchester and lived near John Charles Tunaley and his family, so the cousins may have known each other quite well.